 In the US, it is essential for disposal purposes that waste is separated according to whether it is considered general waste, hazardous waste, infectious waste, or radioactive waste, and to follow a general guide for advisory purposes.

 Sharps, including needles, are particularly difficult to categorize, as they are dangerous to other healthcare workers, waste disposal managers, and the public in equal measure in terms of cuts and wounds.
 This is heightened if the items have been in contact with bodily fluids – this can usually be determined based on where in the facility it has been used, as general office items are unlikely to have come into contact with bodily fluids.

 Within ordinary trash cans, there can be no needles disposed of, whether used or unused, meaning that they require their own disposal area.
 They also cannot come into contact with any fluids, must be kept out of the reach of minors, and should not allow for staff to place their hands inside.
 To prevent overspilling of sharps, the disposal container should not be filled more than three-quarters.

 Much more stringent measures are required for toxic or radioactive waste, resulting from radiotherapy or other chemical-based medical care.
 Correct labeling is essential, in addition to the isolation and effective covering of this waste, to limit the amount of exposure to the public, as well as healthcare workers and waste managers.

 Identifying the most appropriate ways to dispose of medical waste lies at state-level regulations, alongside the individual policies of healthcare facilities.
-Establishing state and individual facility regulations is important, but it is also important to ensure that this knowledge is widely disseminated among all staff on a regular basis, to ensure consistency and prevent potential harmful errors.
+Establishing state and individual facility US trademark registration is important, but it is also important to ensure that this knowledge is widely disseminated among all staff on a regular basis, to ensure consistency and prevent potential harmful errors.